-Welcome to First Light Farm & Learning Center, a small, eco-friendly farm in Carnation, Washington established in 2011 by Jane and Don Reis.
-Voted as the “Rural Business of King County” in 2016, First Light Farm operates as membership farm (with discounts on u-pick and educational programs), a u-pick (open to the public on Saturdays and Sundays) in order to provide people with different interests access to sustainably-grown produce, flowers and herbs, an a CSA that serves the Seattle neighborhoods of Greenwood and Phinney (where the owners live).
+Welcome to First Light Farm & Learning Center, a small, eco-friendly, certified naturally grown farm in Carnation, Washington established in 2011 by Jane and Don Reis.
+Voted as the “Rural Business of King County” in 2016, First Light Farm operates as a membership farm with discounts on u-pick and educational programs, a u-pick farm open to the public on Saturdays and Sundays, and a CSA that serves the Seattle neighborhoods of Greenwood and Phinney, where the owners live.
+Our goal is to provide people with different interests access to sustainably-grown produce, flowers and herbs.

 For u-pick customers (non-members), First Light Farm’s fields and farm stand are open Saturdays -Sundays, 10:30-6:00 pm, June* through October (in October, we close at 5:00 pm due to available light) when families and individuals can wander the fields and enjoy harvesting their own sustainably-grown vegetables, herbs and flowers at below retail level prices.

 Email us at email@example.com for information on membership and harvest dates, like our Facebook page (facebook.com/firstlightfarm1), view images on Instagram (First Light Farm_Carnation), or text 206-719-8602 (Farmer Jane) to find out what’s ready for harvest!